-Whether we are talking about physical or mental activities, they have the advantage of occupying and entertaining our companions, avoiding long, boring days.
-The overall activity of a dog in a day is made up of :
+Whether we are talking about physical or mental activities, they have the advantage of keeping our companions busy and entertained, to avoid long, boring days.
+The general activity of a dog in a day is composed of:

 - locomotor activities,